Do you want to know how to share posts on LinkedIn using PHP? In this article, I show you how to send a post on LinkedIn using LinkedIn API and PHP.

 }

-In the above code, you have to replace the placeholders with the actual values.
+In the above code, I have added a few placeholders that should be replaced with their values.
 After calling the API endpoint /v2/shares, you will get a ‘201’ HTTP code.
 It means the post is created(shared) on LinkedIn.

 Related Articles